Dhanyashree388/Dhanya-IP-LAB/Rotate.md

-Develop the program to perform linear import cv2 image=cv2.imread('apple.jpg')
+Develop the program to perform linear tranformation of an image

+import cv2
+image=cv2.imread('apple.jpg')